AAASTRONAUT/Nao-Telepresence/README.md

 **1. How to run**

-1. Make sure you have Naoqi(official package, can be installed form: <insert link>) setup and installed in your pc.
+1. Make sure you have Naoqi(official package, can be installed from [here](https://www.aldebaran.com/en/support/pepper-naoqi-2-9/downloads-softwares)) setup and installed in your pc.
 1. Configure the .bash\_profile file preset in your home directory.
 1. Make sure your NAO robot is connected to the same network as your pc.
 1. Then run the speech\_convert.sh file present in the speech\_pipe directory passing NAO’s ip address which can be accessed form pressing the button in it’s chest.